dankwen/JavaScript_TodoList/README.md

 Use data attributes:
   Each task element must have a unique data-id.
   Add data attributes as needed.
   Pressing Enter in the form should submit a new task.
 Pressing Escape should clear the form.
-All variables should be prefixed with task_planer_.
 Shift should reload the page.

 Extra Credit (Not Required) -----